-JCS-Pine Valley hosts professional development days throughout the school year, approximately every eight weeks.
+JCS-Pine Hills hosts professional development days throughout the school year, approximately every eight weeks.
 Teachers also have a Professional Development week at the beginning of semester 2 during which all students have a Project Week.
-For 2024-25, professional development is focused on internal cross-training by creating staff experts in important areas such as Canvas, Achieve3000, Heggerty Phonemic Awareness, Beginning Math, Singapore Math, PBIS, Nancy Fetzer Writing, and Transitional Kindergarten.
-For all JCS schools, Leader in Me, an evidence-based model for schools focused on leadership, culture, and academics that equips students, educators, and families with essential leadership and life skills, preparing them to excel, is also a professional development focus in the 2024/2025 school year.

-Staff forums focus primarily on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
+For 2023-24 the Professional Development focus continues to be on MTSS, including RtI and Math Intervention, Engaging Students, Nancy Fetzer Writing, Leader in Me, AI uses in education, Math Instruction, and organizational leadership.
+Our forums focus on school policy, student achievement, curriculum, teaching and learning strategies, technology support and training, and self-selected professional learning communities.
 Teachers new to the profession and new to independent study receive support through mentoring opportunities.
-Additionally, teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning, and leadership.
-Parents are invited to attend professional development day trainings and events and parent-specific core subject area workshops provide additional opportunities for professional development.
+Additionally, teachers are encouraged to attend outside conferences and workshops, particularly those that focus on writing, math, personalized learning, and those that foster leadership.